Accelerating Federated Learning over Reliability-Agnostic Clients in Mobile Edge Computing Systems

 \section{Acknowledgement}

 This work is partially supported by the Worldwide Byte Security Information Technology Co.
-Ltd, Guangdong Project (Grant No. 2018B030325002), Guangzhou Science and Technology Program Key Project (Grant No. 202007040002) and Guangzhou Development Zone Science and Technology (Grant No. 2018GH17).
+Ltd, Guangdong Project (Grant No. 2018B030325002), Key-Area Research and Development Program of Guangdong Province (Grant No.2020B010164003), Guangzhou Science and Technology Program Key Project (Grant Nos.
+202007040002, 201902010040) and Guangzhou Development Zone Science and Technology (Grant No. 2018GH17).

 \appendices